Can You Be Overweight But Fit?

 Benefits of a Better Body Composition

-“The new gold standard for a healthy body and heart is having a great body composition, meaning, a healthy percentage of our body that is lean muscle mass, and a healthy percentage that is fat,” explains Jamie Costello, MS, Director of Exercise at the Pritikin Longevity Center.
+“The new gold standard for a healthy body and heart is having a great body composition, meaning, a healthy percentage of our body that is lean muscle mass, and a healthy percentage that is fat,” explains Dr. Fruge.

 “Ratcheting down body fat and increasing lean muscle mass means we’re not only looking leaner, we’re improving our overall health.
 Within two weeks at Pritikin, our guests lose some weight, and that’s great, but what’s really impressive is how much body fat they shed.

-“They’re thrilled at what they see in the mirror,” he smiles.
+“They’re thrilled at what they see in the mirror,” she smiles.